1. Crawling

 - We don’t determine GDPR or DSA compliance.

-- We don’t click consent banners or accept cookies on your behalf.
+- We don’t click consent banners on free scans (paid plans run an automatic post-consent pass).

-- We don’t crawl the entire site (only the front page + one internal link).
+- We don’t crawl the entire site by default (front page + one internal link on free, up to 5 pages on Pro, up to 20 on Agency).

-- We don’t log in to authenticated areas.
+- We don’t log in to authenticated areas or fill out forms.

 - We don’t store IP addresses in plaintext; they are salted-hashed daily.